go4retro/PowerLED/README.md

 `make CONFIG=config-t13 fuses program`

-This will set the fuses to 8MHz RC oscillator, no clock divion, and everything else off (no watchdog timer, etc.).
+This will set the fuses to 8MHz RC oscillator, no clock division, and everything else off (no watchdog timer, etc.).
 Pretty basic.
 It will then compile and flash the code onto the uC.